roynozoa/Basic-CRUD-in-PHP/README.md

 For login options, use :

 username  : admin

-passswor : admin
+passsword : admin